odpi/egeria-react-ui/cra-client/src/components/GlossaryAuthor/components/visualisation/HELP.md

 &nbsp;

 You can explore the neighborhood around the focus node by clicking on the Explore button to perform a graph traversal.
-This will present a dialog that allows you to refine the graph traversal by filtering the types of nodes and lines that will be retrieved.
-When the traversal is complete, the nodes and lines are added to the graph.
+This will present a dialog that allows you to refine the graph traversal by filtering the types of nodes and relationships that will be retrieved.
+When the traversal is complete, the nodes and relationships are added to the graph.

 &nbsp;